User Guide Cancel

 A guide layer icon appears next to the name of a guide layer or its source in the Timeline panel.

-By default, guide layers aren’t rendered when you create output but can be rendered when desired by changing the render settings for the composition.
+By default, guide layers aren’t rendered when you create an output but can be rendered when desired by changing the render settings for the composition.

 Note: